Presidente Hayes Department: Industry and business

 Presidente Hayes leads Paraguay in production of cattle, and is second in production of horses.

 The population is heavily involved in agriculture; the department is third place in production of sorghum.
 Cotton and sugarcane are also agricultural products of the area; Villa Hayes and Benjamín Aceval are notable for production of sugarcane.

-In Villa Hayes are the sugar factory Censi and Pirota.
+The sugar factory Censi and Pirota is located in Villa Hayes.
 Sawmills, ceramic factories and steel mills are also in the city.
 ACEPAR, Aceros del Paraguay, is an important iron and steel industry and is also located in Villa Hayes.

 In addition, in Villa Hayes is Astillero Chaco Paraguayo S.A., a specialising in the construction of launches for heavy loads, fuel and vegetable oil transportation.
 There is also soap and lime factories and an ESSO plant of fuel and lubricants.

 Puerto Falcón trades heavily with Argentina and also sees a lot of tourism.
 Tinfunqué National Park is a major tourist attraction with an area of 280,000 hectares.

 Transportation and services

 The most important way of transportation is Route No. 9 "Carlos Antonio López" also known as "Transchaco", which cross the Paraguay River through the Remanso Bridge and extends to Bolivia.

 The Route No. 12 "Vice Presidente Sánchez" borders Pilcomayo River, but is not passable when raining.

 The road Pozo Colorado-Puerto Milirar reaches Concepción, crossing the Paraguay River through a bridge.

 The different roads that connect portions of the department have the inconvenience of being impassable during the rainy season.

 Paraguay River is the most used way to communicate with Puerto Pinasco.

 In Puerto Falcón, is possible the communication with the Argentine city Clorinda through the San Ignacio de Loyola International Bridge.

 The cattle establishments use aerial ways.

 There are two FM radio stations, Radio Villa Hayes and Dyon.
-About 3,200 people count with phone service.
+About 3,200 people have phone service.

 There are 16,865 households in the department, 6,165 in the urban area, and 10,700 in the rural area.
 The percentage of which count with basic facilities are the following: